diegowrhasta/EShopMicroservices/README.md

 ## Introduction

 This is a project made alongside [mehmetozkaya](https://github.com/mehmetozkaya/EShopMicroservices/commits?author=mehmetozkaya)'s microservices course on Udemy.
-However a lot of though was put into adding extra choices and flavors on the solutions that the course brings.
+However a lot of thought was put into adding extra choices and flavors on the solutions that the course brings.
 This is all in .NET 8.
+This is a full e-commerce platform solution that relies on microservices in order to facilitate purchasing operations.

 ## Solution